ronyshaji/Snake-Game/README.md

   Initialised in the constructor with the value from the Game class  [Link](https://github.com/ronyshaji/Snake-Game/blob/6fc26205aaa1f5237e8a5fe3d4b774af2f2ea044/src/snake.h#L14)
   Used the control object to acess the member methods  [Link](https://github.com/ronyshaji/Snake-Game/blob/6fc26205aaa1f5237e8a5fe3d4b774af2f2ea044/src/snake.h#L21)

+### Multi Threading

+1) The project make use of multi threading where a separate thread along with main thread for special food.
+2) It utilizes `std::mutex`, `std::unique_lock`, `std::lock_guard`, `std::conditional_variable`

+- **In game.h/cpp**
+  Declared a function called `specialFoodThread()` which is run by a separate thread.
+  The shared variable are locked using std::mutex.
+  The thread fucntion is started in a function called `StartSpecialFoodThread()`.
+  The thread is stopped inside the destructor of the Game class by calling the function `StopSpecialFoodThread()`

 ## Dependencies for Running Locally
 * cmake >= 3.7